Passwordless Authentication: WebAuthn and the Future of Logins

 - Reduced account takeover risk

-This makes WebAuthn especially valuable for high-risk and privileged accounts.
+This makes WebAuthn especially valuable for high-risk and privileged accounts, and aligns with incident response planning and security monitoring.

 6. Adoption Challenges and Migration Strategies

 Despite its benefits, passwordless adoption requires planning.
-Legacy systems, device compatibility, and user education must be addressed.
+Legacy systems, device compatibility, and user education must be addressed during secure architecture planning.

 Final Thoughts

 Passwords are no longer sufficient to protect modern applications.
-WebAuthn provides a secure, standardized path forward that aligns security with usability.
+WebAuthn provides a secure, standardized path forward that aligns security with usability and modern zero trust identity models.

-Passwordless authentication is not an experimental technology β it is the future baseline for secure identity systems.
+Passwordless authentication is not an experimental technology β it is the future baseline for secure identity systems and a core component of secure cloud-native architectures.